Manitex International, Inc. (MNTX): History, Ownership, Mission, How It Works & Makes Money

 Manitex International's Core Purpose

-• Quality and Reliability: Ensuring products meet high performance and durability standards.
+• Quality and Reliability: Build durable equipment that meets high performance standards.

-• Customer Focus: Building relationships and providing equipment tailored to specific applications.
+• Customer Focus: Engineer equipment tailored to specific, demanding industrial and construction applications.

 Manitex International, Inc. (MNTX) How It Works